benediktschmitt/emsm/README.rst

 in Python and can be easily modified by the user.

-The *EMSM* provides a simple, but powerful and extensive command line interface, which allows to manage your minecraft server and automize tasks.
+The *EMSM* provides a simple, but powerful and extensive command line interface, which allows to manage your minecraft server easily and automize tasks.

 The separation of minecraft worlds and server executables allows to manage several different versions of server (e.g. Vanilla and Bukkit in